It’s 6 p.m. You’re tired. Your teenagers are hungry. The fridge is empty.

 There is a better way, says Andrea Landow, owner of the Cleveland-based personal chef service, Stress Less Gourmet.
 Landow offers her top-four suggestions for getting a home-cooked family dinner on the table most days of the week (in less than 30 minutes a day).

 And one last tip: technology can be your friend when it comes to cooking for your family, says Landow.
-There are dozens of apps for finding and storing recipes, generating (and sorting) shopping lists, including for those on particular kinds of diets—yes, there’s even one for raw foodies—but Landow is a fan of Paprika, available for iPhone/iPad and Android.
+There are dozens of apps for finding and storing recipes, generating (and sorting) shopping lists, including for those on particular kinds of diets—yes, there’s even one for raw foodies—but Landow is a fan of Paprika app.

 - Take a Zip-Lock bag and add some olive oil, pesto, and chicken breasts and let marinate for up to two days in the fridge.